 The 700 MW Cobra cable, connecting the Netherlands and DK1 (Jylland) is scheduled to start commercial operation on Monday.
 In this short blog, we investigate the effects it will have on the price formation.

-Conclusion: The effect of the cable will leak into many markets, we expect.
+Conclusion: We expect that the effect of the cable will leak into many markets.

 A versatile spot model

 EQ can provide this information because we have prepared for the system change, meaning already have included the Cobra cable in our price model.
 Take a look, and you will, e.g. see that Cobra takes effect as of Monday, at 00:00, for NL and DK1.

 The graph depicts the effect on the base price as of Monday.
 Note that a ranking of the price effect on for countries is shown beneath.

 We have simulated the price formation, with and without the 700 MV Cobra cable.
 Comparing the two resulting price paths yield the cet. par. effect from introducing Cobra.
 The simulations were made Thursday 6 Sep, after the spot for Friday had arrived.

 Note that merely comparing the price levels before and after the introduction of the Cobra cable, is not a sound approach.
 Prices are too volatile and the effects far too complex to provide meaningful results.